Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Experiments

 \subsubsection{Interpolation's Effect on Saliency Maps}

 A key factor that influences the visual appearance of saliency maps, regardless of the explanation method used, is the interpolation technique employed during upsampling.
-Since convolutional feature maps from intermediate layers are typically low-resolution (e.g., $7 \times 7$), they must be upsampled to match the input resolution (e.g., $224 \times 224$ for ImageNet images) before being visualized as heatmaps.
+Since convolutional feature maps from intermediate layers are typically low-resolution (e.g., $7\times 7$), they must be upsampled to match the input resolution (e.g., $224\times 224$ for ImageNet images) before being visualized as heatmaps.

-The choice of interpolation method can significantly affect the perceptual quality and interpretability of the resulting heatmaps.
-For example, using \textit{nearest-neighbor interpolation} results in a coarse, blocky visualization resembling pixelation, which may obscure finer feature boundaries.
-In contrast, \textit{bilinear interpolation} produces smoother transitions and more visually coherent maps, potentially aiding human interpretation.
-This phenomenon is illustrated in Fig.~\ref{fig:interpolation_example}, which shows the impact of interpolation on a heatmap that could be produced by ResNet50.
+The choice of interpolation method significantly affects perceptual quality and interpretability. \textit{Nearest-neighbor interpolation} produces coarse, blocky visualizations resembling pixelation, which may obscure finer feature boundaries.
+In contrast, \textit{bilinear interpolation} and other polynomial-based methods produce smoother transitions and more visually coherent maps, potentially aiding human interpretation.
+This phenomenon is illustrated in Fig.~\ref{fig:interpolation_example}, which shows interpolation's impact on a ResNet50 heatmap.

-Understanding the visual effect of interpolation is particularly important when comparing explanations qualitatively, as it can bias human perception of saliency granularity or precision.
+Understanding interpolation's visual effect is particularly important when comparing explanations qualitatively, as it can bias human perception of saliency granularity or precision.
 Therefore, consistent interpolation settings should be maintained across methods when evaluating interpretability.

 As described in Eq.~\eqref{eq:interpolation}, Winsor-CAM upscales each intermediate Grad-CAM output to match the spatial resolution of the largest feature map in the network.
 These upsampled maps are then combined via a weighted linear sum, as defined in Eq.~\eqref{eq:winsorcam_final}.
 The interpolation method used during this step can significantly affect both the visual quality of the resulting heatmaps and their behavior in subsequent post-processing steps, such as binarization.
 An example of the impact of interpolation on Winsor-CAM outputs is shown in Fig.~\ref{fig:Dense121_interpolation}.